tpascarella/sr50/docs/investing/gen-z-investments/guns.md

 - Loud.
 - Expensive.
 - Needs to be practiced with.
-- Need to store securely.
+- Needs to store securely.

 :::